jmonlong/parakit/README.md

     - RColorBrewer
     - GenomicRanges
     - cowplot
+    - rjson
+    - rmarkdown
 - gunzip

-*Soon: a Docker image with all the dependencies.*
+A Docker image is also available with all the dependencies: `quay.io/jmonlong/parakit:1.0.0`.
+The [`Dockerfile`](Dockerfile) can also give hints how to install all the dependencies.

 ## GRCh38+HPRC RCCX pangenome